 This week, a group of think tanks and nonprofits, many of which receive backing from Apple, Amazon, Facebook and Google, issued a condemnatory letter to the Judiciary Committee.

-In it, the groups decry policies they say would result in lasting repercussions for the tech industry, the report said.
+The report said that the groups decry policies they say would result in lasting repercussions for the tech industry.

 “We believe that voters want Congress to fix things that are broken — not break or ban things that they feel are working well,” the letter reads.